kubernetes/minikube/README.md

 service "hello-minikube" exposed
 ```

-You can get the URL for the NodePort deployment by using:
+Open the endpoint in your browser:

-`minikube service hello-minikube --url`
+`minikube service hello-minikube`

 Start a second local cluster: